Propsowicz/Chess-Masterclass/README.md

 Passwords are validated by Django validators.

-All user managment is made in React components and send via token handlers.
-Generally flow of user's data between forntend and backend is made by JWT.
+All user managment is made in a React components and send via token handlers.
+Generally flow of user's data between the frontend and the backend is made by JWT.

 #### JWT

 The main purpose of using JWT is validating user's data (such as login and password) in frontend environment.
-The second task of JW Tokens is sending user's data (such as current Premium Plan) from backend to frontend.
+The second task of JW Tokens is sending user's data (such as current Premium Plan) from the backend to the frontend.
 Refreshing of tokens are setted up to 5 minutes.
-User data is save in local storage and sended in React environment as Context.
+User's data is saved in local storage and shared in React environment as Context.

-Permission to content of the application is provided from backend (by sending suitable data through API) and frontend (by redirecting user from forbidden pages).
+Permission to the content of the application is provided from the backend (by sending respondent data through API) and the frontend (by redirecting user from forbidden pages).

 #### Chess Courses and Chess Studies

-The Chess Courses and The Chess Studies are displayed with options of sorting, filtering and searching specific content.
-There are also paginator which dispalys current page of ceontent.
+The Chess Courses and The Chess Studies are displayed with options of sorting, filtering and searching a specific content.
+There are also a paginator which dispalys current page of the content.
 All of this is made thorugh API requests so it works without reloding of the application.

 Chess Studies are divided into the public and the private ones.
-The user have permisson to visit and see only his own priavte studies and other's users public studies.
+The user have permisson to visit and display only his own private studies and other's users public studies.
 Each new study created by user is private by deafult.
-After creating the study user need to wait 5 miuntes till creating another one (it's insurance from overloading database by dump content).
+After creating the study user needs to wait 5 miuntes till creating another one (it's insurance from overloading database with dump content).

-Created study can be fully edited: name and content can be edited in text are with is loaded when user is creator of study; user can add interactive chessboard, modify it and set is as represantative to whole study; finally user can delete study.
+Created study can be fully edited: a name and a content can be edited in a text are with is loaded when user is creator of study; user can add interactive chessboard, modify it and set is as represantative to whole study; finally user can delete study.

 There is an option to like selected courses and studies.
 Liked content is avaible from special sections in the application.